alisadikinma/RFQ_AI_SYSTEM/README.md

 **RFQ AI System** is an intelligent automation platform designed specifically for the **Electronics Manufacturing Services (EMS)** industry.
 It transforms the traditionally manual, expertise-dependent RFQ (Request for Quote) process into an AI-driven workflow that delivers accurate cost estimations in minutes instead of hours.

-The system leverages **multimodal similarity matching** (PCB geometry + BOM semantics), **historical production data analysis**, and **Large Language Models** to predict required test stations, estimate manpower requirements, and generate comprehensive cost breakdowns.
+The system leverages **multimodal similarity matching** (PCB geometry + station patterns), **historical production data analysis**, and **Large Language Models** to predict required test stations, estimate manpower requirements, and generate comprehensive cost breakdowns.

+> **Note**: BOM (Bill of Materials) analysis is available as an **optional enhancement** when customers provide detailed component lists.
+The core system works effectively with PCB specifications and station patterns alone.

 ### 🏆 Key Metrics